 Rules of engagement when designing a website

 So, when you are designing, think less about which shade of blue to use and think more about your visitors user flow.
-Write up a simple plan of what you want people to be able to do in the website, then take that and lay it out in a simple wireframe or layout.
+Write up a simple plan of what you want people to be able to do in your website, then take that and lay it out in a simple wireframe or layout.
 If you create a wireframe for each page you can plan the flow.
+The flow should bring a visitor through the website to a point where they make cointact with you, to ask a question or make a purchase.
 Then you can give some direction to the designer who can add the required design elements.

-Too many sites look great, a design masterpiece, but deliver no real results.
-These websites are usually the result of the client or the designer or both, over-ruling the developer, who is the only one who understands the technical aspects of a user experience.
+Too many sites look great, a design masterpiece, but deliver no real results for you.
+These websites are usually the result of the client or the designer or both, over-ruling the developer or the digital marketer, who is the only one who understands the technical aspects of a user experience.
 People get carried away with having welcome messages or their own photos on the home page.
 Look at us, look at how well we look, see our luxurious office space, feast your eyes on what we are selling today.

 Nobody wants to be sold to, but they love to buy, so lets get this right….

 Preparation for the website design

 Work with your chosen Web Design Agency to do some research.
 Google your services or products and see who ranks well on page 1.
 Study their website design, find out what works well for them.
 How do they get ranked so well?
 Why do visitors stay on these sites?
 Why do people buy what is on offer from them?
 Use these sites as inspiration to plan your website, because you want to compete at this level.

 This is the most frequent reason for delay.
 Before the website development gets started, have all your content prepared and in folders for the developers to access.
 This includes, photography, videography, written copy, PDFs or audio.
 And it stands to reason that it should all be good quality.
 None of your basic free DIY photos from a smartphone or free images from Google, if you are trying to sell a luxury car, boat, house or any aspiration, especially property, holidays, wedding venues etc.